-At ICASA in December 2019, Dr. Elona Toska on the experiences of adolescent mothers affected by HIV, sharing data from two studies in South Africa.
+At ICASA in December 2019, Dr. Elona Toska presented on the experiences of adolescent mothers affected by HIV, sharing data from two studies in South Africa.

 At the Coalition’s Learning Session in December 2019, Dr. V. Chandra-Mouli presented on the maternal health service utilization of adolescent women in sub-Saharan Africa.